-The cracker test is a 30-second test that (supposedly) tells you if carbohydrates make you fat – and if you should cut down or eat more.
+The cracker test, which once appeared on the Dr Oz show, is a 30-second test that (supposedly) tells you if carbohydrates make you fat – and if you should cut down or eat more.

 In short, the 30-second cracker test is supposed to tell you how much amlyase – the enzyme that initiates starch digestion – you have in your saliva.

 The length of time it takes to detect a change in taste will place you in one of three carbohydrate consumption categories – full, moderate or restricted.

 Here’s how Xand van Tulleken, a medical doctor and presenter of the BBC TV documentary The Truth About Carbs, explains it: